presslabs/z3/README.md

 S3 and ZFS snapshots are matched by name.

 ### Health checks
-The S3 health checks are very rudimentary, basically if a snapshot is incremntal check that the parent exists and is healthy.
+The S3 health checks are very rudimentary, basically if a snapshot is incremental check that the parent exists and is healthy.
 Full backups are always assumed healthy.

 If backup/restore encounter unhealthy snapshots they abort execution.